 2017.04.06 Two Green Festivals.
 For the second year, Sustainable Tallahassee is “greening” the LeMoyne Chain of Parks Art Festival – such a huge effort it takes to change how water is provided, and how food waste, trash, and recycling are managed at a large festival.
 The following weekend we’re co-hosting our local Earth Day event.
 This article was written by Jim Davis, Executive Director of Sustainable Tallahassee.

 2017.03.23 Sustainability on Both Coasts.
 We tend to think the West Coast has us beat when it comes to sustainability.
 But Jamie Valentine, Program Coordinator in FSU’s Sustainable Campus office and a recent transplant from Portland OR, reminds us of the many sustainable attributes we have right here in our Tallahassee area.
-Sometimes we need to reinforce that message to ourselves.
+Sometimes we need to reinforce that message to ourselves and celebrate what we have.

 2017.02.09 A Free Energy Audit Now Savings Year-Round.
 The City of Tallahassee provides city utility customers free energy audits that include a structural analysis for energy efficiency and an evaluation of appliances and cost-saving tips.
 This article was provided by Sandra Manning, Director of the Office of Community Relations with the City of Tallahassee.